daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 *Example 4: The top of the Python script.*

 {: style="text-align: justify" }
-The connect function is pretty straight forward...
+In example 5 we have the **device_connect** function which is pretty straight forward.
+The function takes the **dev** variable which is the IP address from the device, uses the ncclient **manager** to connect to the device, and returns the connection back.

 ```python
 def device_connect(dev):